 - Heart & Vascular Care at Orange Coast Memorial

 - Heart & Vascular Care at Saddleback Memorial - Laguna Hills

 Minimally Invasive Heart Surgery

 Robotic-assisted minimally invasive maze surgery is an advanced procedure for atrial fibrillation.
-This minimally invasive procedure, similar to MAZE surgery, uses ablation rather than a scalpel and is performed with the da Vinci® Si Surgical System, a robotic computer technology.
+This minimally invasive procedure, similar to MAZE surgery, uses ablation rather than a scalpel.
 Unlike traditional open-heart surgery, this procedure does not require the use of a heart-lung machine.

 How Minimally Invasive Maze Surgery Is Performed

-During the procedure, small keyhole incisions (one to two centimeters) are made on the chest, between the ribs.
+During the procedure, small keyhole incisions (one to two centimeters) are made in the chest, between the ribs.
 One of the incisions is used to pass a tiny camera, called an endoscope, to allow the atria to be viewed.
 The other two incisions are used to insert robotic surgical tools.
-During the operation, the surgeon sits at a console in the surgical suite and monitors the video screens to direct the robotic arms to perform the surgery.
+During the operation, the surgeon sits at a console in the surgical suite and directs the robotic arms to perform the surgery.
 Maneuvering the surgical robot, the surgeon inserts tiny tubes, called catheters, through the incisions to the heart.
 A flexible ablation device is passed through the catheters.
-The device delivers hot or cold energy to the atrial tissue, which destroys (ablates) parts of the artrium in specific sequential areas that form a pattern of scar tissue.
+The device delivers hot or cold energy to the atrial tissue, which destroys (ablates) parts of the atrium in specific sequential areas that form a pattern of scar tissue.
 This pattern creates a "maze" of new electrical pathways so that electrical impulses can travel easily through the heart.

 Benefits of Robotic-Assisted Heart Surgery